Quasilinear P.D.Es, Interpolation spaces and H\"olderian mappings: Introduction - Notation - Preliminary results

-The last subsection of this paragraph is devoted to some identification of interpolation spaces using couples of Lebesgue or Lorentz spaces.
+The last part of the second section is devoted to some identification of interpolation spaces using couples of Lebesgue or Lorentz spaces.
 This allows us to recover spaces as Lorentz-Zygmund spaces or $G\Gamma$-gamma spaces.
-The list is not exhaustive but was chosen to be applied later on, in the fourth and the fifth paragraphs.\\ To define the adequate mappings in those last sections, we consider two types of formulations, the usual weak formulation and the entropic-renormalized formulation for the quasilinear P.D.Es of the form $Au+V(u)=f,\ f\ in\ L^1(\O)$ where $A$ is a Leray-Lions type operator, $V$ a potential, and we may prove the existence and uniqueness of solution according to the space where the data $f$ belongs.
-We can define a non-linear operator, $T:L^1(\O)\to Y_{0i}$, $i=1,\cdots,n$~: to $f\in L^1(\O)$ we associate the $i$-th component of the {\bf gradient} of the solution in an appropriate space $Y_{0i}$.
-The main step is to prove that such a nonlinear operator is an H\"olderian mapping.
+The list is not exhaustive but was chosen to be applied later on, in the fourth and the fifth sections.\\ To define the appropriate mappings in those last sections, we consider two types of formulations, the usual weak formulation and the entropic-renormalized formulation for the quasilinear P.D.E.s of the form $Au+V(u)=f,\ f\ $ in$\ L^1(\O)$, where $A$ is a Leray-Lions type operator, $V$ a potential, and we may prove the existence and uniqueness of solution according to the space where the data $f$ belongs.
+We can define a non-linear operator, ${\mathcal T}:L^1(\O)\to Y_{0i}$, $i=1,\cdots,n$~: to $f\in L^1(\O)$ we associate the $i$-th component of the {\bf gradient} of the solution in an appropriate space $Y_{0i}$.
+The main step is to prove that such a nonlinear operator is a H\"olderian mapping.
 This is done in each application from section four to six.
-The fundamental lemma to obtain such a result in Marcinkiewicz spaces for $L^1$-data is the following result: \\ {\it Let $\nu $ be a non negative Borel measure and $h:\O\to\R_+,\ g:\O\to\R_+$, be two $\nu$-measurable functions.
-Then, $\forall\,\lambda>0,\ \forall\,k>0,$\\ \C{$\DST\nu\Big\{h>\lambda\Big\}\LEQ\frac1\lambda \int_{\{g\LEQ k\}}hd\nu+\nu\{g>k\}.$} } See {\bf Lemma \ref{lBt} } for its proof.
+The fundamental lemma (see {\bf Lemma \ref{lBt} } below) to obtain such a result in Marcinkiewicz spaces for $L^1$ data reads as follows: \\ {\it Let $\nu $ be a non negative Borel measure and $h:\O\to\R_+,\ g:\O\to\R_+$, be two $\nu$-measurable functions.
+Then\\ \C{$\DST\nu\Big\{h>\lambda\Big\}\LEQ\frac1\lambda \int_{\{g\LEQ k\}}hd\nu+\nu\{g>k\}\qquad \forall\,\lambda>0,\ \forall\,k>0.$} }